EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 Furthermore, the privacy considerations from OSCORE {{RFC8613}} and from EDHOC {{I-D.ietf-lake-edhoc}} also apply to this specific use of the OSCORE and EDHOC protocols.

-An unprotected response to an unauthorized request may disclose information about the RS and/or its existing relationship with C. It is advisable to include as little information as possible in an unencrypted response.
-When an OSCORE Security Context already exists between C and the RS, more detailed information may be included.
+An unprotected response to an unauthorized request may disclose information about RS and/or its existing relationship with C. It is advisable to include as little information as possible in an unencrypted response.
+When an OSCORE Security Context already exists between C and RS, more detailed information may be included.

-Except for the case where C attempts to update its access rights, the (encrypted) access token is sent in an unprotected POST request to the authz-info endpoint at the RS.
+Except for the case where C attempts to update its access rights, the (encrypted) access token is sent in an unprotected POST request to the authz-info endpoint at RS.
 Thus, if C uses the same single access token from multiple locations, it can risk being tracked by the access token's value even when the access token is encrypted.

-As defined in {{edhoc-key-update}}, C can (re-)post an access token to the RS and contextually exchange two nonces N1 and N2, in order to efficiently use the EDHOC-KeyUpdate function rather than re-running the EDHOC protocol with the RS.
+As defined in {{edhoc-key-update}}, C can (re-)post an access token to RS and contextually exchange two nonces N1 and N2, in order to efficiently use the EDHOC-KeyUpdate function rather than re-running the EDHOC protocol with RS.
 Since the exchanged nonces are also sent in the clear, using random nonces is best for privacy, as opposed to, e.g., a counter that might leak some information about C.

-The identifiers used in OSCORE, i.e., the OSCORE Sender/Recipient IDs, are negotiated by C and the RS during the EDHOC execution.
-That is, the EDHOC Connection Identifier C\_I of C is going to be the OSCORE Recipient ID of C (the OSCORE Sender ID of the RS).
-Conversely, the EDHOC Connection Identifier C\_R of the RS is going to be the OSCORE Recipient ID of the RS (the OSCORE Sender ID of C).
+The identifiers used in OSCORE, i.e., the OSCORE Sender/Recipient IDs, are negotiated by C and RS during the EDHOC execution.
+That is, the EDHOC Connection Identifier C\_I of C is going to be the OSCORE Recipient ID of C (the OSCORE Sender ID of RS).
+Conversely, the EDHOC Connection Identifier C\_R of RS is going to be the OSCORE Recipient ID of RS (the OSCORE Sender ID of C).
 These OSCORE identifiers are privacy sensitive (see {{Section 12.8 of RFC8613}}).
 In particular, they could reveal information about C, or may be used for correlating different requests from C, e.g., across different networks that C has joined and left over time.
-This can be mitigated if C and the RS dynamically update their OSCORE identifiers, e.g., by using the method defined in {{I-D.ietf-core-oscore-key-update}}.
+This can be mitigated if C and RS dynamically update their OSCORE identifiers, e.g., by using the method defined in {{I-D.ietf-core-oscore-key-update}}.

 # IANA Considerations